InnuendoPi/MQTTDevice4/docs/index.md

 ![InductionPage](img/Nextion3.jpg)

 BrewPage is usefull while brewing.
 When your mash process completed the use of BrewPage (overview) ends.
 The Kettlepage can be used any time as a kettle temperature information pannel.
 The induction mode can be usefull beside automated brew.
 Instead the InductionPage offers manual control of your induction cooker.
 The display can be configured via the WebIf.
 While display is activated, GPIO D1 (SDL) and D2 (SDA) are in use (software serial tx/rx).

+Files naming:
+MQTTDevice4-Display_\<displaysize\>

+Please note: github repository also provide 2,8" Display files.
+These files are shared by MQTTDevice users.
+These files are untested - i do not have other displays than 3.5".

 **Instructions to flash NextionsX2 touchdisplay:**